tochman/the_blue_print/chapters/10-the-journey-continues.md

 **Stay Curious**: The React ecosystem rewards curiosity and experimentation.
 Don't be afraid to explore new ideas and patterns.

-## A Personal Reflection: Why React Matters
+## A personal reflection: why React matters

 As we conclude this journey through React's fundamentals and ecosystem, it's worth reflecting on why React has had such a profound impact on web development and why it continues to evolve and thrive.